-12. {3392} This engine shall not be operated for maintenance and testing purposes between 7:30 a.m. and 3:30 p.m. on days when school is in session.
+{Use the following condition only if the engine is located within 500' of a school and is not on school grounds; otherwise delete} for non-emergency purposes, including maintenance and testing, between 7:30 a.m. and 3:30 p.m. on days when school is in session.
 [17 CCR 93115]